EndPointCorp/end-point-blog/2024/08/migration-from-struts1-to-struts2.md

 }
 ```

-Struts 1 actions are singleton and extends base `Action` class.
-Alternatively `DispatchAction` can be used but the entrry point to an Action class is `execute` method for both implementation.
-Actions has to be thread-safe and hence all the needed variables are handled in method scope.
-Finally an action methods return `ActionForward` response.
+Struts 1 actions are singletons and extend base `Action` class.
+Alternatively `DispatchAction` can be used instead of the base class.
+In either case, the `execute` method is the entry point in the action implementation.
+Actions have to be thread-safe and hence all the needed variables should be handled in method scope.
+Finally, execute method returns an `ActionForward` response.

-On the other hand, a Struts 2 a basic action class structure would be:
+On the other hand, in Struts 2 a basic action class structure would be like this:

 ```java
 public class MyAction extends ActionSupport {